Mojorizin/CSC450-Programming-III/README.md

    - take two string inputs from a user.
    - concatenate the two strings and then print the resulting output to the screen.
    - Take the two string inputs from the user 3 times for varying string lengths.

+# Module 3 Critical Thinking Requirements
+- [ ] Create a C++ program that does the following:
+   - asks the user to enter three integer values as input.
+   - Store the values into three different variables.
+   - For each variable, create an integer pointer to dynamic memory.
+   - Display the contents of the variables and pointers.
+   - In your program, be sure to use the new operator and delete operators to management memory.